The Packing Slip: a Valuable Document or Mass Waste Product?

 Whether the packing slip serves a purpose is still a debated issue.
 Thus, it is necessary to point out that younger generations have unleashed a phenomenon known as unboxing.
 This is a process of recording the moment when a product is opened and removed from the original packaging in which it was sold.

 These products range from clothing, electronics, tools, beauty products, and the list goes on.
-Google announced that the global, aggregate time spent watching unboxing videos on YouTube equated to watching the movie “Love Actually” 20 million times.
+Google announced that the global aggregate time spent watching unboxing videos on YouTube equated to watching the movie “Love Actually” 20 million times.

 Just like that, a new marketing and social media branding tool was created.

 The packing slip has the potential to get a lot of views.
 Retailers worldwide have already begun using this to their advantage.
-Some companies will now include their packing slip in a gift envelope, and some add a nice note in Natalia font or even include glitter and confetti.
+Some companies will now include their packing slip in a gift envelope, and some will add a nice note in Natalia font or even include glitter and confetti.

 Although you don’t have to go all out, simply adding your business’s logo can bridge a branding gap that wasn’t available ten years ago.
 That is definitely thinking outside the box!